 We can custom cut Professional Grade Tee Line material to inlay into simulator flooring or, you can purchase a mat elsewhere, have it shipped to us, and in most cases, we can inlay it for you when we are building your room.

 Pricing will depend on a number of factors.

 - Shipped as a Kit

-Generally, a custom green with integrated hitting mat will be in the range of $24 to $29 per sq ft.
+Generally, a custom green with an integrated hitting mat will be in the range of $27 to $33 per sq ft.
 Very large projects will obviously run on the lower end of that number and smaller jobs with more complexity will run on the higher end.

 Contact Us and start designing your custom simulator flooring today!

 Visit our Contact Page and fill out a simple email request form or give us a ring toll-free.